This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-To really appreciate the magnificent setting of Trento, the capital city of the Trentino region, you need to head to higher ground.
-A relatively cheap cable car will oblige and quickly transport you to Trento Alta, a small mountaintop village with insane views of the city and the valley around it.
+To really appreciate the magnificent setting of Trento, the capital city of the Trentino region, you’ll need to head to higher ground.
+A relatively affordable cable car will oblige and quickly transport you to Trento Alta, a small mountaintop village with insane views of the city and the valley around it.

-Don’t rush, take it all in slowly.
+Don’t rush; take it slow.
 Hell, sit down and grab a bite to eat and a glass of local Müller wine at Trento Alta Bistrot, a restaurant and garden just seconds away from the viewing platform.
-It’s time to settle into that relaxed, in awe and well-fed state that an Italy city break conjures up, but without the crowds and the never-ending list of must visits that the likes of Rome supplies.
+It’s time to settle into that relaxed, in awe and well-fed state that an Italy city break conjures up, but without the crowds and the never-ending list of must-visits that the likes of Rome supply.

-I almost danced through the streets and alleyways looking for my BnB, losing myself in the ancient frescos and small squares that make up the city, not wanting to break the magic of my new found Europe hidden gem with a hotel check-in.
-As I arrived at the Heart of Trento BnB though, a friendly face took me to the rooftop room which offered even more spectacular views of the city.
+I almost danced through the streets and alleyways looking for my BnB, losing myself in the ancient frescos and small squares that make up the city, not wanting to break the magic of my newfound Europe hidden gem with hotel check-in.
+As I arrived at the Heart of Trento BnB, though, a friendly face took me to the rooftop room, which offered even more spectacular views of the city.
 I suddenly didn’t even need to leave the room to marvel at this fairytale-like collection of rooftops.

-I’m in love with Trento I whispered to myself.
+I’m in love with Trento.
 Glancing at my watch, I realised I’d only been here two hours, and I prayed this wasn’t going to be a one-night affair that ended up with a walk-of-shame back to the likes of more famed Venice, an ex I felt I was cheating on.

 What I loved the most about Trento was the understated and underrated feeling of it.
 Honestly, it deserves to be much more on the radar as an Italian city break though, in part thanks to its equally unassuming attractions.